Our psychologists offer a diverse range of therapies, and our staff include endorsed clinical and counselling psychologists.

 In practice, it is estimated that there is between 70 – 80% overlap between the two endorsements.
 In real life, the “match” between therapist/psychologist and the client is the most important determinant of a successful treatment process.

-Please discuss your needs and concerns with our office manager Bernice, who will establish which practitioner is right for you.
+Please discuss your needs and concerns with us, and we will establish which practitioner is right for you.

 Kerry Gemmell